 Figure 3 Physiological (cortisol) (A) and subjective stress response (B-D) over the course of the session.
-Violet shaded area: stress induction (TSST) control intervention, grey shaded area: reversal learning task was administered in the MR scanner.
+Violet shaded area: period of intervention (either stress induction (TSST) or control intervention), grey shaded area: reversal learning task was administered in the MR scanner.